Why the Master of Science in Cybersecurity Risk and Strategy?

 Graduates of the MS Cybersecurity Risk and Strategy program will gain a comprehensive understanding of integrating the business, regulatory, and technical dimensions of cyber risk management.
 The program will cultivate the security mindset and lay the foundation for developing a high-reliability IT organization, understanding security concepts from a managerial point of view, including policies and assurances, and recognizing vulnerabilities and exploits.
 Through the integrative capstone project, students will be expected to develop an integrated cybersecurity strategy and plan for implementing it.
 The program will focus on developing leaders equipped to address the strategic and operational challenges of running an enterprise in the digital era.

-The return on investment is immediate.
 The security needs of organizations in the 21st century are continually evolving, and senior-level global leaders need to be prepared to meet the challenges.
 Graduates of the program will gain the knowledge, skills, and professional network to more effectively lead their organizations.
+Learn more about student testimonials here.

 The MS in Cybersecurity Risk and Strategy Program is designed for experienced professionals who have a high aptitude for quantitative analysis and expertise in law or computer science and are preparing for leadership positions in management or policy.
 Such candidates could include information security and technology professionals; those in control functions in finance, business unit heads, and legal and human resources personnel; chief information officers, chief data officers, and emerging CFOs and COOs; and policy makers, diplomats, intelligence officers, consultants, and law enforcement leaders.
 Typical candidates will be seeking sophisticated cross-training to enhance or enable careers in government, the military, the private sector, and NGOs.